6 Art Gallery Essentials for Artists

 3. Highlight Your Best Work

-Only the paintings that best represent your vision and passion as an artist should be visible on your website.
-Similarly, if you enjoy painting seascapes but don’t plan to present them to a gallery, take them off your website and social media platforms.
+Only the works that best represent your vision and passion as an artist should be visible on your website.
+Similarly, if you don’t plan to present certain works to a gallery, take them off your website and social media platforms.

 Since growth as an artist is natural, should an earlier work no longer represent your current accomplishments, I recommend removing it.
 Paintings that are decades old may still be relevant to your current work, but if they’re not, my motto is, “Promote the best, hide the rest.”